balzac-lang/balzac-doc/source/nutshell.rst

 in practice, to be able to append ``T1`` to the blockchain, the value in output of a transaction must be strictly less than the value in input.
-The difference is retained by Bitcoin miners as a fee for their work.
-Currently, transactions with zero fee are not likely to be added to the blockchain.
+The difference is retained by Bitcoin miners as a fee for their work, and currently, transactions with zero fee are not likely to be added to the blockchain.

 Now, let us insert both ``T`` and ``T1`` in the editor.
 While we write, the editor performs some static checks and signals the